WRJFontenot/ansible-role-bind-pro/README.md

 [![Build Status](https://travis-ci.org/bertvv/ansible-role-bind.svg?branch=master)](https://travis-ci.org/bertvv/ansible-role-bind)

-An Ansible role for setting up BIND ISC as an **authoritative-only** DNS server for multiple domains on EL7 or Ubuntu Server.
+An Ansible role for setting up BIND ISC as an **authoritative-only** or **caching-forwarding** DNS server for multiple domains on EL7 or Ubuntu Server.
 Specifically, the responsibilities of this role are to:

 - install BIND
 - set up the main configuration file
     - master server
     - slave server
 - set up forward and reverse lookup zone files
+- set up forwarded zone files.

 This role supports multiple forward and reverse zones, including for IPv6.
-Although enabling recursion is supported (albeit *strongly* discouraged), consider using another role if you want to set up a caching or forwarding name server.
+Although enabling recursion is supported (albeit *strongly* discouraged).

 Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base/)).